 At the border between Poland and Belarus, in the primeval forest of Białowieża, Bison hunting is now open.

-The bison populations in Poland have grown exponentially.
+The bison populations in Poland and Belorus have grown exponentially.
 Therefore, after decades of prohibition, a management hunt has become necessary.

 In the early cold hours of the morning, among the frost-covered meadows of Białowieża, the warm breath of the bison forms clouds of vapor, making it feel like you’re facing a mythical creature.
 With its broad chest and head lowered towards the ground, it can be seen grazing the grass of the surrounding clearing.
 Characterized by thick brown fur and long horns, the European bison is the largest wild land animal remaining on our continent, with an average weight of around 600 kg, reaching up to 800 kg.
 Currently found in Central and Eastern Europe, the Polish mammal has few predators aside from humans!